lpjiang97/sparse-coding/README.md

 ![](./trained_models/RF.png)

 This is an implementation of Olshausen and Field's sparse coding paper in PyTorch.
 Iterative Shrinkage/Thresholding Algorithm (ISTA) is used to fit neuronal responses for the input.
-Gradients for receptive fields are calculated through PyTorhc's autograd feature.
+Gradients for receptive fields are calculated through PyTorh's autograd feature.

 ## Run
+To run the program:
 ```python
 cd src/scripts
 python train.py